Tim Tebow: 2011 season

 It was the last regular-season win of Tebow's career.
 In week 15, Tebow rushed for two touchdowns and completed 11-of-22 passes against the New England Patriots in a 41–23 loss.
 He was sacked four times in the game and had one fumble.
 In the Broncos' 40–14 loss to the Buffalo Bills the following week, he had one passing and one rushing touchdown but also threw three interceptions, two of which were returned for touchdowns, and two fumbles.
 He struggled for a third straight game the following week in a 7–3 loss to the Kansas City Chiefs, completing only 6-of-22 passes and finishing with a career-low quarterback rating of 20.6, but a loss by the Oakland Raiders clinched a playoff spot for the Broncos in the AFC West.
-After the three consecutive losses, Broncos vice president and former quarterback John Elway said Tebow was playing tentatively and needed to "pull the trigger."
+After the three consecutive losses, Broncos vice president and former quarterback John Elway said Tebow was playing tentatively and needed to "pull the trigger".

-On January 8, Denver hosted the Pittsburgh Steelers during the first round of the NFL playoffs.
+On January 8, Denver hosted the Pittsburgh Steelers during the Wild Card Round of the NFL playoffs.
 Tebow completed 10-of-21 passes for a career-high 316 yards and two touchdowns, including an 80-yard touchdown to Demaryius Thomas on the first play of overtime, as the Broncos won 29–23.
 Media sources noted Tebow's passing yards (316) and yards per completion (31.6) evoked the Bible's John 3:16.
 The Nielsen ratings for the game also peaked at 31.6.
 John 3:16 was the top search item on Google the next morning, followed by Tebow and Tim Tebow.
-The next week, Tebow completed just nine of 26 passes and took five sacks in a 45–10 defeat at the hands of the New England Patriots which knocked Denver out of the playoffs.
+The next week, Tebow completed just nine of 26 passes and took five sacks in a 45–10 defeat at the hands of the New England Patriots in the Divisional Round.

 After the season, Elway confirmed that Tebow would be the Broncos' starting quarterback going into training camp in 2012.
 Despite on-field successes by the Broncos under Tebow, he finished the season with the lowest passing completion rate in the NFL (reaching 50% in just four of his 14 games) which led many to question his potential as a quarterback at the professional level.
 Tebow's persistent fumbles also created uncertainty about his future as a quarterback.